DitherWither/ganpatimkr/README.md

 # GanpatiMkr

-A project I made for the pratham code competition conducted in DYP collage, Kasaba Bawada
+A project I made for the pratham code competition conducted in DYP collage, Kasaba Bawada in 2023

+This won the 1st prize for the C/C++ cluster

 It uses gtkmm for the UI, and cairo for the graphics